Two LNG tanks arriving in Romania from China.

 The Nacelle, which in the transport configuration weighs around 220,000 kg with dimensions of 13.1 meter long x 6.0 meter wide and 7.9 meter high, has been build-up in Denmark as a prototype Proof of Concept turbine by the Chinese wind turbine manufacturer Envision Energy, who has a Global Innovation Centre located in Silkeborg, Denmark.

-From February to September 2016, Martin Bencher delivered project management, HSSE management, site management as well as project transport from Vietnam to Belgium for the Bligh Bank Phase II project.
+On a period of 7 months, Martin Bencher delivered project management, HSSE management, site management as well as project transport from Vietnam to Belgium for the Bligh Bank Phase II project.
 Martin Bencher was also responsible for the build-up and running of the site at Marshalling Harbor, Belgium.

 The project consisted of 50 Transition pieces, 50 External platforms, 1 TP offshore high voltage station, and 1 Girder.
 In total, approx. 60.000 cbm.